 In the evening, we sat in front of the log fire and chatted about the crazy two months we’d just had and congratulated ourselves for getting through it.
 It felt so good.

-On Sofia’s actual birthday, we spent most of the day at the beach, which we could walk and cycle to from our summer house.
-Lydia braved the cold sea and loved it!
-We finished the day with a birthday barbeque in the garden.
+On the Saturday, we spent most of the day at the beach, which we could walk and cycle to from our summer house.
+Our 4 year-old braved the cold sea and loved it!
+We finished the day with a birthday barbecue in the garden.